Jordan River: New Testament

 Scholars have concluded that the site called Al-Maghtas on the east side has long been considered the location for the Baptism of Jesus and a place of pilgrimage.
-This has led to choosing Al-Maghtas as a UNESCO World Heritage site in 2015.
+This has led to the selection of Al-Maghtas as a UNESCO World Heritage site in 2015.

 Derived cultural significance

 Symbolism

 Because, according to Jewish tradition, the Israelites made a difficult and hazardous journey from slavery in Egypt to freedom in the Promised Land, the Jordan can refer to freedom.
 The actual crossing is the final step of the journey, which is then complete.

 Among many other references, the Jordan River is given this meaning in the text of Old Man River: "Let me go 'way from the Mississippi / Let me go 'way from the white man boss / Show me that stream called the River Jordan / That's the old stream that I long to cross".

 Christening of royals

-Because of the baptism of Jesus, water from the Jordan is employed for the christening of heirs and princes in several Christian royal houses, such as the cases of Prince George of Wales, Simeon of Bulgaria and James Ogilvy.
-Earlier, On 15 May 1717, the Empress Maria Theresa was baptised in Vienna by the Papal Nuntius Giorgio Spinola, representing Pope Clement XI, with baptismal water containing a few drops from the River Jordan.
+Because of the baptism of Jesus, water from the Jordan is employed for the christening of children in several Christian royal houses, such as the cases of Prince George of Wales, Simeon of Bulgaria and James Ogilvy.
+Earlier, On 15 May 1717, the future empress, Maria Theresa, was baptised in Vienna by the Papal Nuntius Giorgio Spinola, representing Pope Clement XI, with baptismal water containing a few drops from the River Jordan.